Northern Corridor Economic Region: Achievements

+Among the key initiatives of the NCER was the construction of the Sultan Abdul Halim Muadzam Shah Bridge (or Penang Second Bridge) which opened to traffic in March 2014.
+As of 2015 the NCIA claims to have created more than 50,000 jobs since the NCER's inception.

+Manufacturing

+The region's significant manufacturing GDP growth is largely driven by electrical and electronics ecosystem since the establishment of the industry in the 1970s.

+Tourism

+Langkawi in Kedah was awarded the UNESCO Global Geopark status in 2007.

+Strategic Projects & Programmes

 The plan targets five core economic sectors of the region: agriculture, manufacturing, tourism, logistics, and education and human capital.
 Penang is a key manufacturing hub in the country and is home to manufacturing plants operated by Dell, Intel and AMD.
 Penang and the island of Langkawi are well-known tourist destinations in Malaysia; the NCER plans to double tourist receipts and triple tourist expenditure by 2020.
 The plan will also promote Penang Port as a trans-shipment centre.